kuddleman/italki-clone/README.md

 1. Their should be a 'new rating' page with pulldown menus so the hyperglot can enter their review(rating and comment), then redirect to the rating index page

 1A.
-There is an index page which give the Hyperglot the choice to do the following:
+There is an index page which lists the teacher that have ratings.

- a. view a Teacher's rating page with their name, comments made about them and an overall rating between 1 and 5

- b.
-Leave a new rating using dropdown menus: one for the teacher, the other for the rating
+Each teacher's name is a link to a show page
+## DONE

+2. The show page shows each teacher's name, their comments
+    ## DONE

 2. The rating should should be an integer from 1 to 5 (inclusive)

-3. The rating on an Appearance should be between 1 and 5 (inclusive - `1` and `5` are okay).

 - Add handling for this error to the Appearance create action.
 - The validation error should be shown on the Appearance creation form when a user attempts to save an appearance with an invalid rating.